nodejs/standards-positions/README.md

 # standards-positions
 The Node.js Projects Official Positions on various standards proposals

 To be filled out soon.
-This repository will contain the official positons of the Node.js project towards various standards proposals that potentially impact the runtime.
+This repository will contain the official positions of the Node.js project towards various standards proposals that potentially impact the runtime.
 Please stay tuned for updates.

 Refs: https://github.com/nodejs/admin/issues/841